 The etiology of YNS has not been elucidated.
 It is thought to be caused by an underlying lymphatic abnormality, with reduced lymphatic drainage.

-Diagnosis is based on the presence of two of the three classic clinical manifestations, including nail changes, respiratory disorders and lymphedema, or on highly characteristic nail changes.
-This is because the three main signs may not all be present at one time in the patient.
+Diagnosis is usually based on the presence of two of the three classic clinical manifestations, including nail changes, respiratory disorders and lymphedema, or on highly characteristic nail changes.
+This is because the three main signs may not be present all at once in the patient.
 Diagnosis can also be based on the typical nail changes alone.

 The most important nail differential diagnoses include chronic paronychia, which shares absence of the cuticle and nail thickening and discoloration, and onychomycosis of the toenails, which produces thickening and onycholysis.
 Onychogryphosis and acquired pachyonychia should also be considered.